x-real-ip/is-it-dark/README.md

 # 🌓 is-it-dark
-A simple API that analyzes an image from a URL and determines how bright it is.
-Useful for room light detection, camera snapshots, smart home automation, and more.
+A lightweight API that analyzes images from URLs to determine:

+- **Brightness**: Calculates average brightness and categorizes it as `dark`, `medium`, or `bright`.
+- **Infrared Detection**: Identifies if the image is likely captured in infrared (grayscale) mode.

+Ideal for smart home automation, camera monitoring, and ambient light detection.

 ---

 ## 🚀 Features

-- Accepts an image URL via POST request
+- Accepts image URLs via POST requests.
-- Analyzes brightness using the Python Pillow library
-- Returns average brightness value and a brightness **category** (`dark`, `medium`, `bright`)
+- Returns average brightness value and category.
+- Detects infrared mode based on color saturation.
-- Lightweight Flask API, Dockerized for deployment
+- Lightweight Flask API, Dockerized for deployment.
-- Kubernetes-ready
+- Kubernetes-ready.

 ---